"I'm Sorry You Feel That Way" Is The Most Infuriating Apology Ever

-I’m having what I would call a "debrief" with a friend after a boozy pre-lockdown get-together.
-It started as a fun night, with plenty of drinks and discussion but ended badly with a heated disagreement.
-The next morning, with a sore head, I text to say I’m sorry things got out of hand and apologize for the immature way I acted.
-I expect to get a sorry back and for that to be that, but no — the embers are still hot, we stoke them and it sparks another fight.
+I’m having what I would call a ‘debrief’ with a friend after a boozy pre-lockdown get-together.
+It started as a fun night, with plenty of drink and discussion, but ended badly with a heated disagreement.
+The next morning, with a sore head, I text to say I’m sorry things got out of hand and apologise for the immature way I acted.
+I expect to get a sorry back and for that to be that, but no – the embers are still hot, we stoke them and it sparks another fight.

-Trying to sort it out, I explain how I feel (patronized and hurt by her nasty words).
+Trying to sort it out, I explain how I feel (patronised and hurt by her nasty words).
 After my outpouring, surely an apology is forthcoming?

 Advertisement